U-WISDOM/u-wisdom.github.io/pages/training.md

 ## Workshops

 UWISDOM hosts hybrid, hands-on workshops in bioinformatics.
 You can find our past workshops <a href="https://bigslu.github.io/workshops/">on GitHub</a> and up-coming workshops below.
-If you would like to setup a workshop for your group or one with custom content, please setup an <a href="/contact">initial consultation</a>.
+If you would like to setup a workshop for your group or one with custom content, please contact us ( [uwisdom@uw.edu](mailto:wisdom@uw.edu) ).

 ### Up-coming workshops